 Sign the petition to Wisconsin’s Governor and legislators.
-Tell them that state student financial aid should be a priority in the state budget, because investment in student aid is an investment in everyone’s future—that’s the Power of Financial Aid.
+Tell them that their support for Wisconsin Grants in the state budget is important to you.
+An investment in student aid is an investment in Wisconsin’s future—that’s the Power of Financial Aid.

 **U.S. Census Bureau, American Community Survey, 2010 ACS 1-year estimates, U.S. Department of Commerce, Bureau of Economic Analysis, SA04 State Income and Employment Summary, 2010

-***Source: National Association of State Student Grant & Aid Programs, 42nd Annual Survey Report on State-Sponsored Student Financial Aid
+***Source: National Association of State Student Grant & Aid Programs, 42nd Annual Survey Report on State-Sponsored Student Financial Aid, 2012-13